prantlf/asynctaskqueue.js/README.md

 AsyncTaskQueue.js is a worker (function) queue executing the tasks asynchronously, which uses (deferred) promises to notify about the execution status.

+**Warning**: Minified build output and generated documentation has been removed from the source code repository.
+Instead of to files in this repository, refer to https://unpkg.com/asynctaskqueue.js@3.0.0/asynctaskqueue-min.js and https://prantlf.github.io/asynctaskqueue.js/.

 ## Contributing

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Lint and test your code.